 Located in the same field of view and completing this delightful group is triple star Struve 761.
 It consists of a triangle of 8th and 9th magnitude stars.

 Theta1 Orionis (θ1 Ori) - is the Trapezium and one of the finest multiple stars in the sky.
-Located at the heart of the Orion Nebula a small 80mm (3.1-inch) telescope scope easily splits the main components.
+Located at the heart of the Orion Nebula, a small 80mm (3.1-inch) telescope scope easily splits the main components.
 The brightest four stars are of magnitudes +5.1(C), +6.7(D), +6.7->7.7(A) and +8.0->8.7(B).
 A challenge for observers is to spot the two fainter Trapezium members.
-Both are 11th magnitude stars - named E and F - and can be observed with small telescopes on nights of good seeing but are much easier with scopes of the order of 150mm (6 inches) or greater.
+Both are 11th magnitude stars, known as E and F, and can be observed with small scopes on nights of good seeing but much easier with scopes of the order of 150mm (6 inches) or greater.

 Eta Orionis (η Ori) - is another complex multiple star.
 It's a challenging object for small scopes but can be split using a 100mm (4-inch) scope on nights of good seeing.
-Try magnification between 150 and 200 times.
+Try magnifications between 150x and 200x.
 The two components visible in telescopes are both hot blue stars at magnitudes +3.6 and +4.9, set 1.6 arc seconds apart.
 The brighter star is also an eclipsing binary, varying by 0.1 magnitudes every 8 days.

 Eta Orionis is positioned 2 degrees southwest of Mintaka and is estimated to be 1,000 light-years away.

 Iota Orionis (ι Ori) - mag. +2.8, is positioned just south of M42 and is the brightest star in Orion's sword.
-It's an unequal double star resolvable in small scopes that consists of magnitude +2.9 and +6.9 components separated by 11 arc seconds.
+It's an unequal double resolvable in small scopes that consists of magnitude +2.9 and +6.9 components, separated by 11 arc seconds.
 The primary star itself is a massive spectroscopic binary made up of class O9 and B1 blue giants.
-Also visible in the same field is a wide binocular pair, Struve 747, magnitudes +4.8 and +5.7 separation 36 arc seconds.
+Also visible in the same field is a wide binocular pair, Struve 747, magnitudes +4.8 and +5.7, separation 36 arc seconds.